Tunny-gh/Tunny-v1/README.md

 🐟Tunny🐟 is Grasshopper's optimization component using Optuna, an open source hyperparameter auto-optimization framework.

-This repository aggregates information and stores released files.
+This repository will consolidate information about Tunny version 1 and store released files.

+For more information about version 0, please check [here](https://github.com/Tunny-gh/Tunny_in_Open_Sea).

 ## How to install